Scaling and Luescher Term in a non-Abelian (2+1)d SU$(2)$ Quantum Link Model: Introduction

 Quantum link models (QLMs) provide an alternative approach sidestepping the truncation and digitization problem.
 QLMs inherently preserve gauge symmetry exactly amid possessing a finite number of degrees of freedom per gauge link.
 Originally formulated by Horn in 1981~\cite{Horn:1981kk} and subsequently studied by Orland and Rohrlich under the name of gauge magnets~\cite{Orland:1989st}, they were later realized to be a useful alternative regularization technique for non-Abelian gauge theories~\cite{Chandrasekharan:1996ih} and extended to also cover QCD \cite{Brower:1997ha}.

 For this, the target symmetry group's link algebra, SU$(2)\times\text{SU}(2)$ is embedded in a larger symmetry group, for instance SO$(5)$, for which a finite-dimensional representation $N_r$ needs then to be chosen to determine the number of degrees of freedom per gauge link.
 The target continuum gauge theory is recovered either by dimensional reduction~\cite{Beard:1997ic, Wiese:2021djl} or by taking the limit $N_r\to\infty$.
 Therefore, in order to prepare for the eventual execution of one of these approaches, QLMs and their numerical simulation in the Hamiltonian formalism need to be understood in detail.
 However, QLMs with a certain finite dimensional representation of the embedding group are also in themselves interesting quantum theories with exact gauge symmetry, and, therefore deserve investigation.
 Previous works for U$(1)$ QLMs in $1+1$ and $2+1$ dimensions have been performed using tensor networks~\cite{Pichler:2015yqa,Magnifico:2020bqt,Cardarelli:2017qop,Huang:2018vss,Felser:2019xyv,Hashizume:2021qbb,Halimeh:2021ufh} and cluster algorithms~\cite{Banerjee:2013dda,PintoBarros:2024oph} with several experimental simulations proposed~\cite{Osborne:2023rzx, Hauke:2013jga, Yang:2016hjn}.
 For SU$(2)$ previous works have focused on the $4$-dimensional representation of the embedding SO$(5)$ algebra~\cite{Banerjee:2017tjn,Mezzacapo:2015bra}.
+There have also been some simulations of truncated SU$(2)$ in $2+1$d \cite{Cataldi:2025cyo, Cataldi:2023xki} which, for small electric truncations, is very similar to this model.